AlbertoRuSanchez/spring-boot-jpa/README.md

 LAZY will field the data just on demand of that data.
 This is by default in OneToMany or ManyToMany relationships.
 For example:

 `@OneToMany (fetch = FetchType.LAZY)`

+## Repository -> CrudRepository -> PageAndSortingRepository -> JpaRepository

+You can create so easy, what we call "Repository", just extending from one of these three interfaces.

+JpaRepository extends from PageAndSortingRepository and PageAndSortingRepository extends from CrudRepository.
+That means that JpaRepository contains all methods, obviously, from its fathers.

+- CrudRepository has CRUD methods for a concrete Entity
+- PageAndSortingRepository has CRUD methods + paging and sorting on query methods
+- JpaRepository has both + other methods to complement CRUD operations and query with Lists

+I would recommend to use JpaRepository as default, but if you can use just CrudRepository for example if you are sure that you won't need paging or sorting.

+## Testing your repos

+Every non-anemic line of code should be tested, and repositories are included for sure.

+To test our repositories we have an annotation in springboot called @DataJpaTest.
+With it, we can create integration tests so easy.
+With this annotation, when the test class runs, will wake up a context and create an embedded database.
+So you can simulate every method from your repo as if it were working in a real database.